The MUVS is world wide unique and should be publicly supported.

 Austria’s Seal of Approval for Museums has shown since 2002 that a museum has achieved a minimum standard.
 The most important requirements for receiving this honour are a demonstrated commitment to preserving the cultural heritage, high-quality presentation, a minimum of services, and observance of the Code of Ethics for Museums.

 Observance of these criteria is checked every five years.
-As of October 2014, 223 Austrian museums have received this award.

 The enormous run on this museum confirms the high level of interest of teenagers.
 Especially school kids for the first time learn medical details about their bodies and sexuality and how unwanted pregnancies may be prevented with the right contraceptive methods.
 The many positive reactions and comments confirm the importance of this museum’s social function.